axelvaldez/radical-companies/_posts/radical-model/2022-10-23-in-the-national-interest.markdown

 <h1>&nbsp;</h1>
  <p>National goverments really are very, very tall <span class="_paradign">FIAT</span> hierarchies with a monopoloy on force.
 We need governance, but not centralized governments.
 This is true for the whole &ldquo;government&rdquo; spectrum, from democracies to dictatoships.</p>
  <div class="_citation">
-  &ldquo;&hellip; who would be trustworthy and persuasive enough?&hellip; The answer was a bunch of ordinary people.&rdquo;<a href="#en01"><sup id="bm01">1&nbsp;</sup></a>
+  <span class="_quotespan">&hellip; who would be trustworthy and persuasive enough?&hellip; The answer was a bunch of ordinary people.&rdquo;<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a>
  </div>

 <h1>Churchill</h1>
  <div class="_citation">
-  &ldquo;&hellip; it has been said that democracy is the worst form of Government except for all those other forms that have been tried&hellip; &rdquo;
+  <span class="_quotespan">&hellip; it has been said that democracy is the worst form of Government except for all those other forms that have been tried&hellip; </span>
-  <span id="_signature">Winston Churchill, 1947<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></span>
+  <p class="_signature">>Winston Churchill, 1947<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></span>
  </div>
  <p>When he said this, Churchill assumed that a government would be in place.
 And it was a fair assumption, but why?</p>

 <h1>Democracy</h1>
- <p>In the same speech, Churchill defined democracy as “insurance,”</p>
+ <p>In the same speech, Churchill defined democracy as &ldquo;insurance,&rdquo;</p>
  <div class="_citation">
-  &ldquo;&hellip; insurance against dangers from abroad&hellip; &rdquo;
+  <span class="_quotespan">&hellip; insurance against dangers from abroad&hellip; </span>
-  <span id="_signature">Winston Churchill, 1947<a href="#en03"><sup id="bm03">3&nbsp;</sup></a></span>
+  <p id="_signature">Winston Churchill, 1947<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>
  <p>People, including Churchill, had reason to believe this given the history of raids, wars and other &ldquo;dangers from abroad.&rdquo;</p>
  <p>So, yes, democracy is better for our wellbeing than other forms of governance.
-However, like all forms of moderm governments, democracy brings along with it a <span class="_paradign">FIAT</span> hierarchy.
-And, yes, in a democracy the bosses of said hierarchy are elected by the governed.
-Neverthelss, a hierarchy is imposed.</p>
+However, like all forms of moderm governments, democracy brings along with it a <span class="_paradign">FIAT</span> hierarchy and a bureaucracy.
+And the bosses of said hierarchy are elected by the governed.
+Neverthelss, a hierarchy is imposed fy force.</p>

 <h1>National Governments</h1>
  <p>National governments were engendered by big kingdoms, which were engendered by lesser kingdoms, which were engendered by tribal chiefdoms.
 This is true for all national governments, from shameless dictatorships to benevolent democracies.
 Also true for all national governments they are huge <span class="_paradigm">FIAT</span> hierarchies in charge of the national borders and a monopoloy on force.</p>

 <h1>Nations</h1>
- <p>I think at this point it would come in handy to talk about &ldquo;nations.&rdquo; These are primarily groups of people who speak the same language.
+ <p>I think at this point it would come in handy to talk about <em>nations.</em> These are primarily groups of people who speak the same language.
 More accurately, these are groups of people who have been forced to speak the same language and live/fake the same culture.
-Spain is a good example of what I mean, but it applies to all of Europe and a good chunkc of the modern world.</p>
+Spain is a good example of what I mean, but it applies to all of Europe and a good chunck of the modern world.</p>

+<h1>Iberian Peninsula</h1>
- <p>First the Germanic tribes, Gotsh, Visigoths, Celts, arrived and somehow cleansed the people who were already living in the peninsula.
+ <p>Take Spain.
+First the Germanic tribes, Goths, Visigoths, Celts, moved thoughout the European continent and incorporated or cleansed the people who were already living in the peninsula.
 The disparate tribes spoke their own versions of the language.
 Then the Romans of yore showed up and took over the Iberian peninsula.
-The Romans had gone through their amalgamation earlier and they spoke Latin and forced everybody to speak it as well.</p>
+They spoke Latin and forced everybody to speak it as well.</p>
  <p>Later the Roman empire fell apart and wars ensued.
-In the end, the Castilian chiefdom won and forced everybody else, in what’s today Spain, to speak Castilian.
+In the end, the Castilian chiefdom won and forced everybody else, in what&rsquo;s today Spain, to speak Castilian.
 The Basque and the Catalonians still speak their corresponding language, but they speak Castilian as well.
-In fact, all of Europe went through similar amalgamation and tribes became nations.</p>
+In fact, all of Europe went through similar amalgamation.
+Tribes became nations.</p>
  <p>To be clear, this &ldquo;amalgamation&rdquo; was not peaceful by any means.
 It involved all-out wars and ethnic cleansing.</p>
  <p><em>This</em> is how nations were made.
 By brute force.</p>
  <p>However, it all happened a long time ago and by now we are happy to believe that &ldquo;nations&rdquo; have always been this way.
 Kind of like a perfect result of evolution.</p>

 <h1>Lingua Franca</h1>
- <p>You can fake culture, but not language.
+ <p>You can fake culture, traditions and rituals, but not language.
 Let&rsquo;s assume a common language as the main requirement for a nation.</p>
- <p>In that case, much of the world is becoming an American English-speaking nation.
-This time the amalgamation is brought about not by force, but by commerce.
-So, maybe it is turning out to be a good thing after all.</p>
+ <p>In that case, much of the world is becoming an American-english-speaking nation.
+This time the amalgamation is brought about not by brute force, but by the financial system, a milder form of force.</p>
- <p>Today,</p>
+ <p>Today, a lot of people can,</p>
  <ul>
-  <li>A lot of people can communicate with one another.</li>
+  <li>Communicate with one another.</li>
-  <li>A lot of people can see they share common problems.</li>
+  <li>See they share common problems.</li>
-  <li>A lot of people can learn from one another.</li>
+  <li>Learn from one another.</li>
-  <li>A lot of people can collaborate.</li>
+  <li>Collaborate.</li>
-  <li>A lot of people can solve problems bigger than themselves by working together with a lot of other people around the world.</li>
+  <li>Solve problems bigger than themselves by working together with a lot of other people around the world.</li>
  </ul>
- <p>What this means is, that as much as I may wish for a different history, we are now at a point where we should be coming up with different solutions not one anchored in the past.
-We can create a better history going forward, without violence, but with collaboration.</p>
+ <p>What this means is, that as much as I may wish for a different history, we are now at a point where we should be coming up with new systems, not one anchored in the past.
+We can create a better history going forward, without violence, with collaboration.</p>
- <p>The <span class="_paradigm">FIAT</span> system that we’ve inherited has not been viable for a while already and will get worse going forward.
-In a search for an alternative, we need to be able to recognize,</p>
+ <p>The <span class="_paradigm">FIAT</span> system that we&rsquo;ve inherited has not been viable for a while already and will continue to get worse going forward.
+In a search for an alternative, we need to be able to <em>see</em>,</p>
  <ul>
   <li><span class="_paradigm">FIAT</span> hierarchies.</li>
   <li>How much we accept them.</li>